vakaee/ai-collections/CONVERSATION_DESIGN.md

 **If debtor says "I don't have SMS"** or Twilio send fails:

 **Bank transfer (verbal)**:
-"You can transfer funds to BSB [XXX-XXX], account number [XXXXXXXXX], account name Brodie Collection Services.
+"You can transfer funds to BSB [XXX-XXX], account number [XXXXXXXXX], account name [COLLECTION AGENCY].
 Please use reference [DEBTOR_ID] so we can identify your payment.
 Would you like me to repeat that?"

 **Credit card (verbal)**:
 "You can call our office at [BCS_PHONE] to process a credit card payment over the phone."

 **Cheque (verbal)**:
 "You can mail a cheque to [BCS_ADDRESS].
-Please make it payable to Brodie Collection Services and include reference [DEBTOR_ID]."
+Please make it payable to [COLLECTION AGENCY] and include reference [DEBTOR_ID]."

 ---